 (c) a combination of a number so expressed and a letter.

-“oath”, in relation to a person allowed by law to affirm, declare or promise, includes affirmation, declaration or promise.
+oath, in relation to a person allowed by law to affirm, declare or promise, includes affirmation, declaration or promise.

-“office” includes position.
+office includes position.

-“omit”, in relation to a provision of this Code or an Act, includes repeal.
+omit, in relation to a provision of this Code or an Act, includes repeal.

-“party” includes an individual or a body politic or corporate.
+party includes an individual or a body politic or corporate.

-“penalty” includes forfeiture or punishment.
+penalty includes forfeiture or punishment.

-“person” includes an individual or a body politic or corporate.
+person includes an individual or a body politic or corporate.

-“power” includes authority.
+power includes authority.

-“prescribed” means prescribed by, or by regulations made or in force for the purposes of or under, this Code.
+prescribed means prescribed by, or by regulations made or in force for the purposes of or under, this Code.

-“printed” includes typewritten, lithographed or reproduced by any mechanical means.
+printed includes typewritten, lithographed or reproduced by any mechanical means.

-“proceeding” means a legal or other action or proceeding.
+proceeding means a legal or other action or proceeding.

-“property” means any legal or equitable estate or interest (whether present or future, vested or contingent, or tangible or intangible) in real or personal property of any description (including money), and includes things in action.
+property means any legal or equitable estate or interest (whether present or future, vested or contingent, or tangible or intangible) in real or personal property of any description (including money), and includes things in action.

-“provision”, in relation to this Code or an Act, means words or other matter that form or forms part of this Code or the Act, and includes —
+provision, in relation to this Code or an Act, means words or other matter that form or forms part of this Code or the Act, and includes —

 (a) a Chapter, Part, Division, Subdivision, section, subsection, paragraph, subparagraph, sub-subparagraph or Schedule of or to this Code or the Act; or